 Program for the Justice Studies MS Degree

-Thirty units of approved coursework are required for the Master’s degree.
-A minimum of 18 units must be in graded coursework.
-A maximum of six units may be transferred into the program from SJSU Continuing Education, another U.S. University, or a combination of the two.
-Only units for graduate courses from another U.S. University can be transferred and must be approved by Graduate Studies, and the Graduate Advisor; appropriate forms may be obtained from Graduate Studies.
+Thirty-six units of approved coursework are required for the Master’s degree.
+A minimum of 21 units must be in graded coursework.
+A maximum of six units may be transferred into the program from SJSU Continuing Education, another U.S. university, or a combination of the two.
+Only units for graduate courses from another U.S. university can be transferred and must be approved by Graduate Studies, and the Graduate Advisor; appropriate forms may be obtained from Graduate Studies.
 Selection of courses other than 200-level Justice Studies courses must be approved by the Graduate Advisor prior to enrolling in such courses, as only designated ones can be counted toward the MS degree.

 Selecting a Plan